Here's a quick guide to understanding the issues around original birth certificates and adoption records.

-Q: How are other states addressing this issue?
+Q: How are states who choose truth and transparency over shame and secrecy addressing this issue?
 Is there model legislation available?

 A: Kansas and Alaska never sealed OBCs from adult adoptees.
-Since 1995, nine more states (AL, CO, CT, HI, ME, NH, NY, OR, RI) have retroactively provided unfettered access to adult adoptees in model legislation, balancing interests of birth parents via an optional Contact Preference Form.
-A total 32 states* have enacted a variety of new laws to increase access to an estimated 3.3 million files.
+Since 1995, eleven more states (AL, CO, CT, HI, LA, MA, ME, NH, NY, OR, RI) have retroactively provided unfettered access to adult adoptees in model legislation, balancing interests of birth parents via an optional Contact Preference Form.
+A total 33 states* have enacted a variety of new laws to increase access to an estimated 3.4 million files.
 It's a growing national trend.